-Year 5 and 6 students will work towards a transition to high school in their classrooms by explicitly teaching them the skills needed to successfully navigate the high school environment.
-These things may include learning how to study, taking notes in a meaningful way, understanding timetables, and planning and organisational skills.
+Year 5 and 6 students participate in a transition to high school program within their classrooms.
+They are explicitly taught the skills needed to successfully navigate the high school environment.
+These skills may include; learning how to study, taking notes in a meaningful way, understanding timetables, as well as planning and organisational skills.

 Are enrolments still open?

 Prep 2018 Enrolments are now open but close on Friday 11th August.
 To receive a Prep 2018 Enrolment pack, please contact the school.